 * Annual exports growth in November seen below October pace

 * Imports growth seen stronger than exports growth in 2012

 By Aileen Wang and Michael Martina

-BEIJING, Dec 7 (Reuters) - China’s annual rate of export growth slowed in November versus October, vice commerce minister Chong Quan told reporters on Wednesday, confirming market expectations that deteriorating external conditions are dragging on the world’s No. 2 economy.
+BEIJING, Dec 7 (Reuters) - China’s annual rate of export growth slowed in November versus October, Vice Commerce Minister Chong Quan said on Wednesday, confirming market expectations that deteriorating external conditions are dragging on the world’s No. 2 economy.

-Headline growth in exports in October of 15.9 percent was its most sluggish in eight months and also the slowest since November 2009 with the volatile February data stripped out.
+Exports in October grew 15.9 percent from a year earlier, the most sluggish pace in eight months and also the slowest since November 2009, when volatile February data is excluded.

-It also projected China’s fixed-asset investment growth slowing to an annual 22.8 percent in 2012, from an estimated 24.5 percent this year.
+It also projected China’s fixed-asset investment growth would slow to 22.8 percent in 2012 from an estimated 24.5 percent this year.

-China’s economy faces a tough 2012, squeezed by rising costs at home and fewer orders from abroad, with many economists expecting full year growth to come in below 9 percent -- that would be the slowest in nearly a decade.
+China’s economy faces a tough 2012, squeezed by rising costs at home and fewer orders from abroad, with many economists expecting full-year growth to come in below 9 percent for the first time since 2001.

 “Next year, there won’t be fundamental improvement in Europe or the United States, and costs at home will stay as high as this year, so the foreign trade situation will be severe next year,” Wang said.